Bashar200/youtube-dashboard/README.md

 # FastAPI Microservice to fetch YouTube Data

 This is a FastAPI-based microservice that integrates with MongoDB and Kafka.
-It provides an background thread to hit an API at an interval of 1 minute and includes a GET API with search functionality.
+It provides an background thread to hit an API at an interval of 1 minute and includes a GET API with search functionality and another API to regsiter google api keys if exhausted.

 ## Features